scotttyso/terraform-aci-fabric/modules/dns/README.md

 }
 ```

-This module will Add DNS Servers for Fabric FQDN resolution.
+This module will Add Search domains and the FQDN, then add DNS Servers for Fabric FQDN resolution.

 These resources are created: